doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

 }
 ```

-You can also map Enums directly to MySQL enums and let Doctrine auto-detect al lthe configuration:
+You can also map Enums directly to MySQL enums and let Doctrine auto-detect all the configuration:

 ```
 class Subscription